 The Food and Agricultural Education Information System (FAEIS) is a survey designed to collect voluntary data from institutions offering degrees in the areas of Agriculture, Forestry, Renewable Natural Resources, Human Sciences/Family and Consumer Sciences, Veterinary Medicine/Veterinary Science and related programs.
 While there are a large number of institutions nationwide who offer degrees in these fields, the institutions reporting to FAEIS are Land-Grant institutions (1862, 1890, 1994), members of the Association of Public and Land-grant Universities (APLU), and members of Non-Land-Grant Agricultural and Renewable Resources Universities (NARRU).
 FAEIS continually works to expand the database to include other institutions in order to have the most complete set of national data for the disciplines in our program areas of interest.

 FAEIS reports are derived from self-reported data supplied by institutions.
-Numerous specific efforts are made to verify the information provided by the institutions.
+Numerous efforts are made to verify the information provided by the institutions.
 They include:

 However, despite these types of checks, FAEIS cannot independently verify the accuracy of the data entered.

-FAEIS data can be downloaded into a number of formats including word processing, spreadsheets or PDF files.
+FAEIS data can be downloaded into a number of formats including word processing, spreadsheets, or PDF files.
 FAEIS is not responsible for the manipulation of data outside of the current system.

-If you have specific questions, please contact the FAEIS help desk on (540) 231-4941 or email@example.com.
+If you have specific questions, please contact the FAEIS HelpDesk at (540) 231-4941 or email@example.com.